functional-logic/functional-logic.github.io/events/flops/2026/cfp.md

 guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
 Regular research papers should be supported by proofs and/or experimental results.
-In case of lack of space, this supporting information should be made accessible otherwise (e.g., a link to an anonymized web page or an appendix, which does not count towards the page limit).
+In case of lack of space, this supporting information should be made accessible otherwise (e.g., a link to a web page or an appendix, which does not count towards the page limit).
 However, it is the responsibility of the authors to guarantee that their paper can be understood and appreciated without referring to this supporting information; reviewers may simply choose